 Tips to choose the right backpack

-2. Toss in some weight in your backpack when testing it.
+2. Toss in some weight when testing it

-3. Inspect the features of the backpack and align it with your needs.
-Do you need a backpack with lightweight material, compartment for hydration pack, better ventilation system, more compartments for keeping essential gears.
+Look for features such as a backpack with lightweight material, a compartment for a hydration pack, better ventilation system, more compartments for keeping essential gear.

 I hope this guide helps you decide on the right backpack for your next Himalayan trek.